nikhildevshatwar/k3-respart-tool/README.md

 ### Updating the device data

-This tool needs lot of hardware and software data to present the GUI, do the resource allocation and generate the output files.
+This tool needs lot of hardware and software data to present the GUI and to allocate resources.
 Majority of this data is auto generated using SoC JSON files, System firmware public documentation, etc. Most users do not need to update this data.
-This is required for adding support for a new SoC, migrating to new SYSFW version, migrating to new SoC JSON, etc.
+This is required only when adding support for a new SoC, migrating to new SYSFW version or migrating to new SoC JSON, etc.

 Make sure to add symbolic links to the appropriate repositories as shown below:
 ```